How to Animate with Keyframes in CLIP STUDIO PAINT

 (6) Activate Keyframes in Clip Studio Paint

-Immediately the Object tool is activated and a blue rectangle appears to be able to scale and move the animation layer.
+The Object tool is immediately activated, and a blue rectangle appears, allowing you to scale and move the animation layer.

 (7) Insert Keyframes